Not Going Down

 "Not Going Down" is a song recorded by American country music artist Jo Dee Messina.
 The song was written by Kevin Savigar and Shaunn Bolton and produced by Byron Gallimore and Tim McGraw.
 It was released on December 5, 2005, as the third single from Messina's fifth studio album Delicious Surprise (2005).

-The single peaked at number 28 on the US Hot Country Songs.
+The single peaked at number 28 on the US Hot Country Songs chart.